wakkoTheWarner/newProyectoTeam3/README.md

 2. `path_verifier()` - This function prompts the user to enter a file path and verifies that the path is valid.
 It takes an argument `mode` that determines whether the function is verifying the input file path (`mode = 0`) or the output file path (`mode = 1`).
 The function returns the verified file path.

-   - `with open('config.json') as f:` - This line opens the 'config.json' file and loads the default paths for the input and output files.

    - `if check == 0:` - This block of code is executed when the function is called with an argument of 0.
 It prompts the user to enter the path of the input file.
 The function verifies the path and returns it.
 If the user fails to provide a valid path after 3 attempts, the program exits.